 Each student's responses in the written examination will be coded to ensure anonymity.
 Typically, two readers will evaluate each answer.
 Each faculty member will grade the question between 0 and 5 (0 being the lowest score, and 5 being the highest score).
 The mean of the two grades will determine the student's final score.
 3.0 or higher will be considered a passing grade for each question.
 A grade of below 3.0 will be considered a failing grade.
 The criteria that the faculty will use to evaluate the candidate responses are:

 Students will be given a written report of their performance, typically within two to three weeks of their completion of their exams.
 As per university policy, if the student fails the entire examination or any section thereof, the Department of Speech and Hearing Sciences will permit the student to repeat the sections that were failed, after a minimum period of three months.
-The result of the second examination is final (see "General Requirements for Master's Degrees" in the PSU Bulletin.
+The result of the second examination is final.

 Details of the comprehensive examinations outlined here are subject to change depending on program needs and requirements.